-The help2kids Health Project promotes the physical and mental health of poor & vulnerable children.
-We offer free high quality medical services to approximately 900 children in Dar es Salaam, with the goal of improving overall healthcare in Tanzania and the individual children’s well-being.
+The help2kids Health Project promotes the physical and mental health of poor & vulnerable children in Dar es Salaam, Tanzania.
+We offer free high quality medical services to approximately over 1000 children in Dar es Salaam, Tansania with the goal of improving overall healthcare in Tanzania and the individual children’s well-being.
 Our ambition is to help each child ultimately fulfil their potential.

-The help2kids Health Project offers its services to children from our own projects and our partner organisations (figures are approximate):
+The help2kids Health Project offers its services to children in Tanzania from our own projects and our partner organisations (figures are approximate):

 Watoto Wetu Orphanage (50 children)